esm7/obsidian-map-view/README.md

 Map View provides [several methods to log locations in notes](#adding-a-location-to-a-note) and can manage the technicalities for you.
 You can skip to that section if you want to just get started, or continue reading the more technical explanation below.

+**To clarify, you can use Map View without entering geolocations manually at all.**
+You will, however, need to understand the difference between the front matter and the inline formats, and decide when to use which.

 So, the plugin works by scanning your notes and parsing two types of location data.

 First is a location tag in a note's [front matter](https://help.obsidian.md/Advanced+topics/YAML+front+matter):